Alison-Sousa/alison-sousa/README.md

 Hello!👋🏻 My name is Alison Sousa.
 I am from University of São Paulo, taking a BSc in Chemical Engineering.
 I also earned a BA in International Relations from ESPM/SP. 🎓

-I have a huge interest in AI 🤖!
+I have a huge interest in AI🤖!
 Founder of SMTech, and experience in quantitative analysis at China Construction Bank.

-I love strategy games like Go and chess ♟️, boxing 🥊, and support FC Barcelona ⚽.
+I love strategy games like Go and chess♟️, boxing🥊, and support FC Barcelona⚽.

-I enjoy joining communities and competitions that create something impactful for society! 🙋
+I enjoy joining communities and competitions that create something impactful for society! 🙋🏻‍♂️

 **Skills:**
 Data Engineering | Data Science | Project Management